 What is Link Building?

-Link building refers to the process of actively increasing the number of links to your website, generally because you’re trying to improve your search engine ranking, or spread the word about your business.
-It uses assets you create and host on your website to acquire the links – whether that’s an ebook, white paper, case study, infographic, or another helpful resource.
-You also need to be aware that quality and authoritative links help, but your rankings could suffer from Toxic or malicious links.
+Link building refers to actively increasing the number of links to your website, generally because you’re trying to improve your search engine ranking or spread the word about your business.
+It uses assets you create and host on your website to acquire the links – whether an ebook, white paper, case study, infographic, or another helpful resource.
+You must also know that quality and authoritative links help, but your rankings could suffer from Toxic or malicious links.

-Link building takes time and effort, and Google wants to see those links come in naturally over time.
-Black hat SEOs often turn to buy links, which is a huge no-no to try to cut out the hard work involved in proper link building.
-While it may help increase ranking temporarily, it always comes back to bite you in the end.
-But, do it right, and your efforts will pay off tremendously.
+Link building takes time and effort, and Google wants to see those links come naturally over time.
+Black hat SEOs often turn to buy links, which is a massive no-no to trying to cut out the hard work involved in proper link building.
+While it may help increase ranking temporarily, it always comes back to bite you.
+But do it right, and your efforts will pay off tremendously.

-As tempting as it may be to go out and start asking people to link to your content that’s not an effective way to accomplish it, and will more often than not be a gigantic waste of your time.
-Approaching it systematically with a clear plan in place will take longer, of course, but it will yield a much higher ROI.
+As tempting as it may be to go out and start asking people to link to your content, that’s not an effective way to accomplish it and will, more often than not, be a gigantic waste of your time.
+Approaching it systematically with a clear plan will take longer, but it will yield a much higher ROI.

 Set Your Goals

-Knowing the goals, you’re trying to accomplish with the link building campaign will help you devise the best possible strategy to help you reach those goals.
+Knowing the goals you’re trying to accomplish with the link-building campaign will help you devise the best possible strategy to help you reach those goals.
 Whatever your goal with the campaign is, it should tie into your overall business goals.
-If your goal is to build ten links – that’s not a good goal to hit if building those ten links won’t affect the overall success of your business.
+For example, if your goal is to build ten links – that’s not a good goal to hit if building those ten links won’t affect the overall success of your business.

-Sure, you have a goal to build quality links, the more authoritative links, the better, because those play such a significant role in search engine rankings.
-But, because link building won’t make you overnight success and impacts aren’t instant, you need more reasonable goals than “Build 100 links.”
+Sure, you have a goal to build quality links; the more authoritative links, the better because those play a significant role in search engine rankings.
+But, because link building won’t make you overnight success and impacts aren’t immediate, you need more reasonable goals than “Build 100 links.”

 Developing Your Assets